Our nation stands under attack … not from without, but from within. Both our politics and our culture have been corrupted.

 Indeed, in looking at the long and broad experience with living wills, there has been no evidence that I am aware of of manipulation by others.
 On the contrary, what one does hear of frequently is loved ones not wanting the directive to be honored; they don’t want the individual to die, they cannot give up hope that by some miracle the medical situation will improve.

 But the locus for the decision to continue life must reside with the individual.
 It is their life.
 To not allow a human being the right to die with dignity is just one more example of the man’s inhumanity to and lack of compassion for man.
-The right to die movement needs to expand its scope to include directives and hopeless and unbearable states that are mental as well as non-progressive disabilities such as those that result from stroke.
+The right to die movement needs to expand its scope to include directives regarding hopeless and unbearable states that are mental as well as non-progressive disabilities such as those that result from stroke.